knstl/konstellation/README.md

 `Min-self-delegation` is a strictly positive integer that represents the minimum amount of self-delegated voting power your validator must always have.
 A `min-self-delegation` of 1 means your validator will never have a self-delegation lower than `1000000darc`

-You can confirm that you are in the validator set by using a third party explorer or using cli tool
+You can check that you are in the validator set by using a third party explorer or using cli tool
 ```bash
 konstellationcli q staking validator $(konstlelation tendermint show-validator)
 ```